 Details from ECCC

-This “Lake effect snow” driven by easterly winds off Lake Ontario may develop early Sunday morning, producing localized snowfall and reduced visibility.
+This “Lake effect snow” driven by easterly winds off Lake Ontario will develop early Sunday morning, producing localized heavy snowfall and reduced visibility.

 By Sunday afternoon, snow is expected to become more widespread as a broader system moves into the area.
-As this occurs, lake enhancement is likely, which will lead to locally higher snowfall amounts in certain areas.
+As this occurs, lake enhancement is likely, leading to locally higher snowfall amounts in certain areas.

 The exact placement and intensity of the heavier snowfall remains uncertain at this time.